Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/segmentation.md

 {% include gallery id="gallery3" caption="(Left) An image of a WBC (ID: 167).
 (Right) The binarization of this image, showing that the nucleus is not correctly identified during segmentation using the parameters described in this lesson." %}

 We can continue to tweak threshold parameters, but our relatively simple algorithm successfully segments almost every WBC nucleus from our dataset.
-We are ready to move on to classify WBC nuclei into families according to their shape
+We are ready to move on to classify WBC nuclei into families according to their shape.

 [Next lesson](classification){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}